reynico/blog.nico.ninja/_posts/2026-02-04-radioberry-yaesu-ft80c-1.md

 This is still a work in progress.
 Before I can put the radio on the air properly, I need to:

-- **Front panel buttons**: Design and 3D print the missing buttons for the front panel
 - **Display mounting bracket**: Design a proper bracket to mount the 7" LCD on top of the radio

 ## Lessons learned